cygnus55/food-express/README.md

 ***Food Express*** is an online food delivery application providing restaurants and customers a platform to sell and buy cuisines respectively.

+It is developed using Django web-framework and uses SQL-based database.
+It uses Python programming language for the rest of backend work.

 ## Getting Started

 Set up virtual environment and install the dependencies using the commands: